open/close all folders

 - My Name Is Earl: One of the people on Earl's list is a young man who is dying and wants to make a movie wherein he's the star.
 Earl becomes the producer.

-- Greg Brady's history project of making a movie about the Pilgrims and the first Thanksgiving, thanks to casting drama (Marcia refusing to be in the movie if she couldn't be Priscilla), special effects goof-ups (Peter messing around with the fake snow) and Mike's well-meaning meddling.
+- The Brady Bunch: Greg's history project of making a movie about the Pilgrims and the first Thanksgiving, thanks to casting drama (Marcia refusing to be in the movie if she couldn't be Priscilla), special effects goof-ups (Peter messing around with the fake snow) and Mike's well-meaning meddling.
 Greg definitely earned his A that time!

 - In FoxTrot, Jason's attempt to make a stop motion version of Jurassic Park called Mesozoic Park (which he claimed was a more accurate title as the Mesozoic Era included all of the dinosaurs featured in the film) was a disaster and left him with about thirty seconds of film.
 His later attempt to film his own version of King Kong met with similar failure.

-- The Evil Dead, as Sam Raimi and friends found out a feature was much harder than the shorts they had been making so far.
+- The Evil Dead (1981), as Sam Raimi and friends found out a feature was much harder than the shorts they had been making so far.

 - To the surprise of no one, The Room, according to The Disaster Artist.